 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

 If you wear contact lenses and struggle with dry eyes, ask your Dry Eye Center at Issaquah Eyeworks eye doctor about scleral lenses.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.

 Call the Dry Eye Center at Issaquah Eyeworks today to schedule your consultation.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.